 How were they chosen?

-The EBEROs were selected through a Request for Information issued by ICANN on 14 September 2011.
+The EBEROs were selected through a Request for Information (RFI) issued by ICANN on 14 September 2011.
 ICANN originally received 14 RFI responses of highly qualified providers from around the world.
 The RFI evaluation process was extensive and detailed.
 It was performed by a cross-functional team composed of management and members from the registry, security, registrar, compliance departments, as well an independent consultant.

 The respondents had to demonstrate how their organizations met requirements such as having years of experience in operating Domain Name services, operating registration data directory services, and extensible provisioning protocol services.

 Geographic location also played a role in selection.
-ICANN sought candidates from geographically diverse regions in order to provide local service to registries in all regions and alternate sites in case of local disasters.
+ICANN sought candidates from geographically diverse regions in order to provide regional service to registries in all regions and alternate sites in case of local disasters.